spietras/pytemplate/README.md

 poetry install --extras dev --remove-untracked
 ```

-This will download and install all package dependencies (including optional development ones) and install the package in editable mode into the activate environment.
+This will download and install all package dependencies (including optional development ones) and install the package in editable mode into the activated environment.

 Editable mode means that you don't have to reinstall the package if you change something in the code.
 The changes are reflected automatically.